Gregorio-Lab/philament/README.md

 ```
 python3 phil_main.py
 ```
-you get an error:
-`Python was not found; run without arguments to install from the Microsoft Store, or disable this shortcut from Settings > Manage App Execution Aliases`, then you may need to run Philament with a slightly different line (see below).
+you get an error "Python was not found; run without arguments to install from the Microsoft Store, or disable this shortcut from Settings > Manage App Execution Aliases." then you may need to run Philament with a slightly different line.

 ```
 python phil_main.py